rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

    nrx -a http://<netbox_ip>:<port> -t '<tags>' -s '<site>' -o clab
    ```

-This command allows exporting using parameters directly on the command line, such as NetBox API URL, tags, site, and output format.
+This command allows exporting using parameters directly on the command line, such as the NetBox API URL, tags, site, and output format.

-3 **Using Authentication Tokens**:
+3 **Use Authentication Tokens**:

 To pass the authentication token without using a configuration file: